Kinyugo/consistency_models/README.md

         batch,
         step,
         max_steps,
-        my_kwarg=my_kwarg, # passed to the online and ema model as kwargs useful for conditioning )
+        my_kwarg=my_kwarg, # passed to the model as kwargs useful for conditioning )

     # Loss Computation